YogeshS2000/Self-onboard-the-Restaurants/README.md

 The phoneNumber field must be a valid 10-digit phone number and must not be empty.

-The avgDailyTransactions field must be a valid integer of length 3.
+The avgDailyTransactions field must not be empty.

 If any of the validations fail, the API returns a 400 Bad Request error with an error message that describes the validation error.